 When to Use Microservices in Java

-Microservices are gaining traction for developers, and many that haven’t already implemented this architecture are considering doing so.
+Microservices development is certainly a hot trend in Java, with many that haven’t already implemented this architecture now considering a transition.
 But how do you know when to use microservices and when it’s not the right choice for you?

-In this blog, we'll discuss microservices pros and cons, when and when not to use a microservices architecture in your Java application, and other considerations for using microservices in Java.
+In this blog, we'll discuss the pros and cons of microservices, when and when not to use a microservices architecture in your Java application, and other considerations for using microservices in Java.

 - When and When Not to Use Microservices